“I’m writing this to say In a gentle way thank you but no… I will live my life as I will undoubtedly die… alone.” —Will Never Marry, Morrissey

-By the time I was 19 and heard this song, I believed it would be true for me.
+By the time I was nineteen and heard this song, I believed it would be true for me.

 For all my teens and twenties during my early life in New Zealand, no girl (or boy) looked at me twice.
-When no one ever comes along, ever, when being alone every day of your life for decades is the reality, then you do not simply think you're destined to be alone—you know it.
+When no one ever comes along, ever, when being alone every day of your adult life for the best part of two decades is the reality, then you do not simply think you're destined to be alone—you know it.

-Yet alcohol also became a salvation.
-Into my late 30s and early 40s a bottle of whiskey or wine became a solitary friend.
+Alcohol also became a salvation.
+Into my late thirties and early forties whiskey, vodka or bottles of wine became solitary friends.
 It allowed me to cope in a way.
 Parents died.
 Cats died.
 One by one.
 I have a love/hate relationship with even the thought of alcohol when I look back: I hate that I needed it, but can understand why I did.
 Where would I have ever been without it?

-Then, just as I’m living out my life, as I expected it to end at 19, as Morrissey so tellingly foretold—she came into my life.
+Then, just as I’m living out my life, as I expected it to end at nineteen, as Morrissey so tellingly foretold—she came into my life.